MPIBGC-TEE/ports/README.md

 ## Purpose
 The package contains examples to facilitate remote computing on matagorda and Antakya mainly concerned with the use of [bgc_md2](https://github.com/MPIBGC-TEE/bgc_md2).
 It serves as a gentle use case specific introduction to some of the tools (ssh,tmux,ipython,dask.distributed.LocalCluster).
-Its **main purpose** however:w is to isolate this site and user specific code.
+Its **main purpose** however is to isolate this site and user specific code.
 This is important for the following reasons:
 ### 1. Separation of concerns
 To actually run our [bgc_md2](https://github.com/MPIBGC-TEE/bgc_md2) notebooks we are concerned with three very different things,